andli/pymkm/README.md

 `python pymkm.py --price_check_wantslist fancycards --cache True`

 _This dumps price data for all the cards in the wantslist "fancycards" to a .csv file, using the local cache of the wantslists if available._

+## 📄 CSV importing

+If you scan cards using an app like Delver Lens or the TCG Player app, this feature can help you do bulk import of that list.
+Only works for Magic.

+Drop your list of cards into a file called `list.csv` in the root directory (there is an example file included in this repo).

+> Remove all quotation marks and extra commas in card names.

+Any cards that fail to import are written to a new .csv file called `failed_imports.csv`.

+#### Configuration of CSV import

+The following columns are imported as default.
+This can be changed in `config.json`.

+> Note that you can only remove or move around columns, not add ones that are not present in the list below!

+- `name`: Card name, i.e. "Temple of Silence"
+- `set_name`: Expansion "long name", i.e. "Scars of Mirrodin"
+- `count`: Number of cards to be imported for this row
+- `foil`: Is the card foil? [`"foil"` = true, empty column = false]
+- `language_name`: Language long name, i.e. "English".
+For a list of compatible langauge names, see `idLanguage` chapter in this README.
+- `condition`: The card condition as per Cardmarket's grading (see `minCondition` chapter in this README).
+- `comments`: The comments to add to the article in your stock.

+The following columns are available but not enabled by default:

+- `signed`: Is the card signed? [any string = true, empty column = false]
+- `altered`: Is the card altered? [any string = true, empty column = false]
+- `playset`: Is the card a playset? [any string = true, empty column = false]

 ## ⚙️ Config parameters